songyh15/NonlinearLISTA/README.md

 ## Citation
 If you find our code helpful in your resarch or work, please cite our paper.
 ```
+@article{Song2020learning,
+  title={Learning Fast Approximations of Sparse Nonlinear Regression},
+  author={Song, Yuhai and Cao, Zhong and Wu, Kailun and Yan, Ziang and Zhang, Changshui},
+  journal={arXiv preprint arXiv:2010.13490},
+  year={2020}
+}
 ```
 ## Testing
 The test data is stored in the folder './data'.
-The pretrained models are stored in the folder './experiments'.
+The trained models are stored in the folder './experiments'.

 Test NLISTA in the case where the nonlinear function is 2x+cos(x) , no noise exists and condition number is zero:
 ```